FlorianKrach/PD-NJODE/README.md

 pip install -r requirements.txt
  ```

-To use the Telegram-Bot see installations instructions [here](https://github.com/FlorianKrach/Telegram-Bot-Install).
+To use the Telegram-Bot see installation instructions [here](https://github.com/FlorianKrach/Telegram-Bot-Install).
 The code will run without the Telegram-Bot, but you will not receive notification and results via Telegram when the training is finished (useful when running on a server).